Abertoast/email_app/README.md

 *   **Variable Substitution:** Use variables like `{SUBJECT}` or `{SENDER}` in prompts.
 *   **Query History:** View past queries (filters, prompt, results) and re-run them.
 *   **Local Operation:** Runs primarily in the browser, using a lightweight backend only as an IMAP proxy.
+*   **Unified Email & Result Cards:** Fetched emails and their AI-processed results are now displayed together in a single, unified card for each email, making it easier to review and act on results.
+*   **Advanced Filtering:** Filter results using both tags (AI-extracted) and flags (labels/folders).
+The filter UI supports "OR" logic within tags or flags, and "AND" logic between the two groups, so you can find emails matching any selected tag and any selected flag.
+*   **Merged Label/Folder Chips:** Labels and folders are visually merged in the UI, with duplicate names shown only once and clear color coding for system/user labels and folders.

 ## Technology Stack